ongas/hs-price-tracker/docs/integration_docs/buywisely_deployment_verification_guide.md

     - Error/edge case logs (if applicable)
 - [ ] Use provided test data to simulate all core and edge cases.
 - [ ] Validate that all acceptance criteria and BDD scenarios are met.
+- [ ] Verify that multiple BuyWisely products can be added as separate entities.

 ---